phoenixframework/phoenix/guides/docs/channels.md

 export default socket
 ```

 All we had to do is detect that enter was pressed and then `push` an event over the channel with the message body.
-We named the event "new_msg".
+We named the event `"new_msg"`.
 With this in place, let's handle the other piece of a chat application where we listen for new messages and append them to our messages container.

 ```javascript
 ...